curv3d/curv/docs/Shape_Atlas.rst

   If the distance field is mitred, the result is a "mitred offset".
   Vertices and edges are preserved.

+  Bounding box: If ``shape`` has an exact distance field, then we can compute a good bounding box, which is exact if ``shape`` has an exact bounding box.
+  Otherwise, we may compute a bad bounding box (too small to contain the shape), and it's the user's job to manually fix the bounding box using ``set_bbox``.

 ``shell d shape``
   Hollow out the shape, replace it by a shell of thickness ``d`` that is centred on the shape boundary.